pvavra/temp-ipsy/docs/cluster/cecile/slurm.md

 ## What is Slurm?

-Let's start from the beginning, as you already know a cluster is made up of multiple resources which can be exploited to run several tasks at the same time.
+As you might know, a cluster is made up of multiple resources which can be exploited to run several tasks at the same time.
 In order to achieve this goal, you need to use a so called job scheduler, in our case is [Slurm](https://slurm.schedmd.com/quickstart.html), an open source cluster management and job scheduler system.

 The job scheduler allows you to specify computational tasks, known as **jobs**, that are going to be automatically distributed across the available and most suitable resources.
 A job can be any computational task as long as it respects specific [restrictions], for example it could be a specific section of your preprocessing analysis, or the whole analysis of a single subject.